MileHacker Logo

 • Workshops & Classes: Historically, some art schools or individuals offered traditional painting or craft workshops.
 (Availability check advised.)

-• Cooking Classes: Popular options for learning about Burmese cuisine, typically with a market visit to source ingredients.
+• Cooking Classes: Well-liked choices for learning about Burmese cuisine, often including a market visit to source ingredients.
 Find cooking classes on GetYourGuide.

 • Language Learning: Some private tutors or language schools may offer basic Burmese lessons for short-term visitors.

-• Community-Based Tourism: Less common within Yangon city; these ventures typically focus on rural areas for community benefits.
+• Community-Based Tourism: Less common within Yangon city; these programs typically focus on rural areas for community-based benefits.

 Traditional Arts & Ceremonies